tenancy/docs/docs/hyn/5.4/spatie-medialibrary.md

 }
 ```

-3. Modify your `config/medialibrary.php` file and modify the `media_model` that is being used here to point to your newly created model. e.g. `App\Media::class`
+3. Modify your `config/medialibrary.php` file and modify the `media_model` to point to your newly created model. e.g. `App\Media::class`

 `config\medialibrary.php`
 ```php